 Shading?
 Painting?

 I like Andrew Loomis' "Figure drawing for all it's worth" the best.
 It can be confusing, though, to know how what he teaches transfers over to painting from imagination, if you don't understand the relationship between shape and form.
 Loomis tells you to just "draw the contours of the halftones, core shadow, and reflected light" and form will take care of itself.
 When I read this as a beginner, I hated it, because I thought I would be stuck painting from reference for the rest of my life, but once you paint enough, you realize you can actually start reproducing those shapes you observed from memory.
+You'll begin to see the same shadow shapes show up over and over again on the same body parts, and you'll be able to understand how shadow shapes relate to form.

 It's the same thing as learning anatomy.
 You first learn anatomy by drawing the shapes you see from books or life, then you can eventually reproduce them from memory.
 This process speeds up though, if you regularly practice memory drawings.
 Memory drawings can be done on shadow shapes too.
 Refer to the image above, with the advice from the redliner.